CMakePP/CMinx/paper.md

 This means that the build system should be modularized, and those modules should be documented, tested, and reusable.
-With the popularity of C/C++ for high-performance computing, "build system" is increasingly becoming synonymous with CMake.
-Therefore with the advent of the exascale era, there is a desperate need for a robust CMake development ecosystem.
+With the popularity of C/C++ for high-performance computing, "build system" is increasingly becoming synonymous with CMake: there is a desperate need for a robust CMake development ecosystem.

 CMake already contains a number of tools and features that facilitate